yassinezadod/Prediction_tomat_Yield/frontEnd/README.md

 - Authentication forms and input elements
 - Alerts, Dropdowns, Modals, Buttons and more
 - Can't forget Dark Mode 🕶️

+All components are built with React and styled using Tailwind CSS for easy customization.

 ## Feature Comparison